nicholas-johnson/hamltomarkdown/README.md

 ## Usage

 Drop the script anywhere the shell can see it.
-The current directry will do.
+The current directory will do.

 Execute: